N-Upchurch/N-Upchurch/_posts/2020-2-25-What Do you Pay your Design Team for, Exactly.md

 featured-image: /images/insung-yoon-5DOHuq-2yIk-unsplash.jpg
 category: design
 author: Nathan Upchurch
-excerpt: Throughout my career, I've noticed small business owners making a similar mistake; commissioning a design for a brochure is an entirely different matter than paying someone to make your brochure.
+excerpt: ...commissioning a design for a brochure is an entirely different matter than paying someone to make your brochure.
 ---

 # What Do you Pay your Design Team for, Exactly?